Walgreens: 21st century

 On June 27, 2024, Walgreens said it would close a "significant portion" of its 8,600 U.S. locations within three years as it struggled to keep up with a fast-changing retail pharmacy industry.
 The company said 25 percent, or around 2,150 of its stores were underperforming and would be considered for closure.
 It did not identify any closure locations.

 In December 2024, Walgreens Boots Alliance was in talks to sell itself to private equity firm Sycamore Partners.
 In March 2025, Walgreens announced it had finalized a deal with Sycamore Partners to go private for an equity value of $10 billion.
 It was reported on August 28, 2025 that the acquisition of Walgreens was complete, ending its run as a publicly traded company.

+In May 2025, Walgreens expanded the number of retail stores served by its micro-fulfillment centers, which use robots to fill thousands of prescriptions of medications that manage or treat diabetes, high blood pressure and other conditions.

 Store model

 Walgreens corner store located in street-level retail space, Washington, D.C.